lambdaisland/witchcraft-workshop/README.md

 This part is a little tricky, Minecraft has a tendency to grab your mouse cursor.
 You can get it back with `ESC`, but that pauses the game, so you no longer see what's happening.
-What tends to work is putting the minecraft window and editor window side-by-side, then using a keyboard shortcut to switch to your editor.
+What tends to work is putting the minecraft window and editor window side-by-side, then using a keyboard shortcut (e.g. `Alt-Tab`) to switch to your editor.
 After that try not to hover over the minecraft window, or it will capture your mouse cursor again.

 Alternatively pair up with someone, so you can connect with minecraft from one laptop, and with nREPL from the other.
 You can even have multiple players and